Fantasy Basketball Picks: Top DraftKings NBA DFS Targets for Warriors vs. Grizzlies Showdown on May 1

-The two-seed Boston Celtics host the three-seed Milwaukee Bucks in the first game of the Eastern Conference Semifinals.
-DraftKings Sportsbook has the Celtics favored by 4.5 points with the total at 217.5.
-The teams split the regular season series at two apiece with the home team prevailing in every contest.
-Giannis Antetokounmpo did miss one of those games.

-Let’s go over the fantasy outlook for the game for Showdown contests on DraftKings.

-Set your DraftKings fantasy basketball lineups here: NBA Showdown $100K Fadeaway [$25K to 1st] (MIL vs BOS)
+Set your DraftKings fantasy basketball lineups here: NBA Showdown $300K Fadeaway [$100K to 1st] (GSW vs MEM)

 Captain’s Picks